 The Paul Scherrer Institute in brief

-PSI has about 1500 staff, with an annual budget of approximately CHF 365 million, and is primarily financed by the Swiss Confederation.
-PSI is part of the ETH Domain, with the other members being the two Swiss Federal Institutes of Technology, ETH Zurich and EPFL Lausanne, as well as the Swiss Federal Laboratories for Materials Science & Technology, Empa, the Swiss Federal Institute of Aquatic Science and Technology, Eawag, and the Swiss Federal Institute for Forest, Snow and Landscape Research, WSL.
-The Institute is located on both sides of the River Aare, in the Villigen and Würenlingen municipal areas, in the Canton of Aargau.
+PSI employs 1900 people, with an annual budget of approximately CHF 350 million, and is primarily financed by the Swiss Confederation.
+PSI is part of the ETH Domain, with the other members being the two Swiss Federal Institutes of Technology, ETH Zurich and EPFL Lausanne, as well as Eawag (Swiss Federal Institute of Aquatic Science and Technology), Empa (Swiss Federal Laboratories for Materials Science & Technology) and WSL (Swiss Federal Institute for Forest, Snow and Landscape Research).
+The Paul Scherrer Institute is located in the Canton of Aargau, in the municipal areas of Villigen and Würenlingen on both sides of the River Aare.

 Main areas of research

-Researchers in the area of Matter and Material
+Researchers in the area of Matter and Materials

 study the internal structure of a wide range of different materials.
 Results contribute towards a better understanding of processes occurring in nature and provide starting points in the development of new materials for technical applications.